Quantalabs/Quantalabs/README.md

 #### What I'm working on

 Currently, you can look forward to seeing a new version of the disease simulation.
 I am also thinking about making updates to Dark-Theme.
-I'm not exactly sure so please go to the repository and see what you think you can add.
+I'm not exactly sure so please go to the repository and tell me what you think I should add.

 #### Everything (well almost everything) else